 Poor hygiene might not sound very dangerous.
 But consider this, if you have a cut on your arm and don’t keep it clean, you run the risk of a severe infection.
 Infections that go untreated may lead to the loss of a limb.
 So yes, losing your body parts is among the dangers too.

-5. Damage to Baby During Pregnancy
+5. Damage to Babies During Pregnancy

-6. Dangers of Substance Abuse: Mental Health Disorders
+6. Mental Health Disorders